oliversarmy/oliversarmy.github.io/_posts/2015-7-01-MajoricSystem.md

 ## Majoric - Advanced Word Rules

-3. Pluralising a word will change the number encoding.
+3. Pluralising a noun will change the number encoding.
 For example if you are visualising a cat vs a number of cats. (i.e. cat is 31 and cats is 310)
 4. Prefixes starting with "un" are very common and treated as a single 6.
 The letter after the prefix is significant.
 Thus "unify" is encoded as 696 and "unborn" is encoded as 627.
 5. Prefixes starting with "in" are very common and treated as a single 9.
 The letter after the prefix is significant.
 Thus "inability" is encoded as 91251.